-Every major country throughout the Group performs an annual self-assessment, which is a part of the process to manage enterprise-wide risks.
+ERM SELF-ASSESSMENT Every major country throughout the Group performs an annual self-assessment, which is a part of the process to manage enterprise-wide risks.
 It covers key risks, including financial reporting risks, measures taken and compliance with Securitas Group Policies and Securitas Reporting Manual.
-An example of an operational risk included in the selfassessment package is assignment execution risk.
-An example of a financial reporting risk is management estimates.
-For further information, refer to www.securitas.com between divisions.
-Each reporting country is responsible for acting on any deviations.
+An example of an operational risk included in the self-assessment package is assignment execution risk.
+An example of a financial reporting risk is fraud and error.
+The self-assessments are subject to an annual revision and update.
+The content is updated on a continuous basis to reflect the risks that Securitas is facing, which includes ensuring that risks related to the strategy and development of the technology offering are incorporated as appropriate.
+For further information, refer to www.securitas.com.